 Some of these attributes, in an extreme form, are components of the syndrome known as feline hyperesthesia.
 Cats affected by this syndrome show the most bizarre character changes, sometimes appearing to hallucinate, act manic, schizophrenic, or even “possessed.”

 Clinical Signs of Feline Hyperesthesia Syndrome (FHS)

-Any or all of the above signs progressing to seizures [falling over, legs paddling, salivating)
+- Any or all of the above signs progressing to seizures (falling over, leg paddling, salivating)

-An inherited tendency for mania precipitated by stress.
-Certain (oriental) breeds are more susceptible to FHS and its expression does seem to be stress-linked.
+- An inherited tendency for mania precipitated by stress.
+Certain breeds are more susceptible to FHS and its expression does seem to be stress-linked.

 Optimize the affected cat’s environment to minimize stress (stress could be – probably is – a factor in every expression of the syndrome).
 Recommendations include:

-Consider getting a friendly cat for your cat.
+- Consider getting a friendly companion cat for your cat.
 You should probably arrange a “trial marriage” first.

-Make life interesting for your cat: spend more quality time with him and make the environment more “cat friendly.”
-Provide a three dimensional environment by adding cat perches strategically placed so that he can sit up on high and have a good view of the world.
-Buy a fish tank or get some birds in a cage but make sure the little ones are always safe and secure.
+- Make life interesting for your cat: spend more quality time with them and make the environment more “cat friendly.”
+Provide a three dimensional environment by adding cat perches strategically placed so that they can sit up on high and have a good view of the world.
+Buy a fish tank or get some birds in a cage, but make sure the little ones are always safe and secure.
 Get a window bird feeder.
 Provide an assortment of cat toys – moving interactive toys are best.
 Catnip mice appeal to some cats.